Decision Trees: How They Work and Practical Examples

 Risk Assessment

 Decision trees are outstanding in risk assessment.
 They outline all possible outcomes, helping business owners grasp the risks and benefits of each choice.
-This detailed view supports better decision-making in areas like pricing, promotions, and sales.
+This detailed view supports better decision-making in pricing, promotions, and sales.

 Customer Segmentation